Kim Kardashian’s Sexy Salad Making Video Drives Her Fans Wild

 But I do have the ingredients to make a salad, so I’m going to make her a celebratory salad.”

-At that point, we start hearing Lil Wayne’s “A Milli”, as Kim goes into full salad making mode.
+At that point, we start hearing Lil Wayne’s “A Milli” as Kim goes into full salad making mode.
 She seductively opens the refrigerator, squeezes a lemon, mixes her reds and her greens, and even bares her stomach as pieces of what appears to be lettuce drop all over her in slow motion.
 Eventually, Kim Kardashian’s sexy salad is all done – and she even has a celebratory single candle, marking Carine’s million followers.

 1 million!!!!!
 Thank you @kimkardashian @benperreira